 Along with defending and supporting the rights of workers, we also act as professional third-party workplace investigators for municipal employers.
 Our lead employment attorney is an Association of Workplace Investigators (AWI) Certificate Holder and a member of the Association of Workplace Investigators.
 We bring the legal knowledge and skills required to provide you with comprehensive report findings that are free from accusations of bias.

 We can review misconduct claims, current policies, training and reporting procedures, internal protocols, and more.
 We will also give an oral presentation summarizing the findings and provide recommendations for appropriate corrective or disciplinary measures.
 Our goal is to make workplaces as equitable as possible and that includes helping employers make their company safe and compliant.
-If you’re a municipal employer considering conducting a neutral, third-party workplace investigation, contact our employment law firm in Charlotte, Raleigh, or Midtown Manhattan.
+If you’re a municipal employer considering conducting a neutral, third-party workplace investigation, contact our employment law firm in Charlotte, Chapel Hill, Mt Pleasant, or Midtown Manhattan.

 The Noble Law

 Our employment law firm provides forward-thinking legal counsel and representation to our clients in Charlotte, Raleigh, South Carolina, and Midtown Manhattan.
 With our team of employment attorneys, we are able to cover a wide range of practice areas in employment law.
 When you choose to work with The Noble Law, we will work to make sure you have a clear understanding of your options and will provide you with strategies to move forward, whether you choose to do so with our law firm, someone else, or on your own.
 We pride ourselves on the personal attention and compassion we bring to all of our clients, as well as the assertive representation we provide them in all of our practice areas.